 Hopefully, the adjuster determines that the structure is salvageable.
 Now you need to find a team of fire recovery experts with all the skills and equipment necessary to perform the restoration.
 Your insurer’s preferred vendor list is an excellent place to start.

 Continue Cleaning and Salvage Until the Recovery Experts Arrive

 Clean up and salvage what you can if you can do this safely.
-Remove vital records, keepsakes and other valuables.
+Remove vital records, keepsakes, and other valuables.
 Collect items to be sent out for cleaning or restoration.

-Once the recovery team arrives, the best course of action is to get out of the way and let them do their jobs.
+Once the fire recovery team arrives, the best course of action is to get out of the way and let them do their jobs.
 The team will be with you until the fire damage demolition or restoration is complete.
 With the job finished, you will be a fire recovery expert in your own right.